swyxio/brain/A - Writing/The Investment Case for Temporal.md

 - Snowflake: 82b valuation, 1b revenue +100% yoy
 - Shopify: 87b valuation, 4.6b revenue +55% yoy
 - IBM: 112b valuation, 57b revenue +6% yoy
-- Stripe: 115b valuation, 7.4b revenue +400% yoy
+- Stripe: 115b valuation, 7.4b revenue +400% yoy?
 - Oracle: 200b valuation, 41b revenue +6% yoy

 Most of these are developer household names, and the centicorns are certainly fully household names.
 It's clear that you want to be more of a Stripe, Snowflake or Datadog than you do an IBM or Oracle.
 You need to do at least 2b in revenue, growing triple digits, in order to be a centicorn.
-This is a tall ask for any company no matter how awesome the underlying technology.
+This is a tall ask for any company no matter how awesome the underlying technology, and is as much as feat of a world-class sales and marketing operation as it is a technological one.
+For this blog's developer audience, we'll focus on just the tech/product.

 ![https://pbs.twimg.com/media/E33DDqnXoAcfteL.jpg](https://pbs.twimg.com/media/E33DDqnXoAcfteL.jpg)